 Similarly, a powder-coated aluminum deck railing's paint finish will discolor over time and should be expected to last a few years before a re-coat is necessary.
 However, if it is powder-coated white metal, it may break when you install it and drilled parts may rot within a couple of years.
 Many of these deck railings look just like aluminum.

-A wood deck railings made of poplar may last 9 months.
-However pine deck railings, 5 or 10 years.
+A wood deck railings made of poplar may last nine months.
+Whereas pine deck railings can boast a lifespan of five or 10 years.
 Heart red cedar (old growth) or old-growth redwood, or ipe or mahogany deck railings may last between 20 and 40 years without stain.

 Part of the function of a contractor is advising the homeowner of what materials will work best for their project.
 Inexperienced carpenters can make errors that could cost you thousands.